one3qualsone/DevSecOps/README.md

 This repo has been setup to share all things Development Security Operations related.

-Manually create a subscription (to the best of my knowladge, no way to automate creation of subscriptions)
+Manually create a subscription (to the best of my knowledge, no way to automate creation of subscriptions)
 - Set the Customer Subscription - MSSP-<CustomerName>-Subscription
 - Set the Subscription Tag - MSSP-<CusotmerName>-Tag : MSSP-<CustomerName>-Subscription